hgcl/clara-le/pages/posts/40-brr.md

 - I made my [first solid shampoo](/learning#making-solid-shampoo) a few days ago.
 I haven't tested it yet, but the process was much easier than I had expected!
 Once I had the ingredients ready (not that many, not that weird), the full recipe only took 20 minutes and simple kitchen equipment.
 - I browsed for hours on [searchmysite.net](https://searchmysite.net/), a search engine that only goes through personal websites, the small web, digital gardens and so on.
 Sites are ranked higher when they have no ads.
 - We watched <cite>A Haunting in Venice</cite>, the new Hercule Poirot movie by Kenneth Branagh.
-It is much darker that the first two movies, which I really liked.
+It is much darker that the first two movies, which I really liked. {end-key}